neshoba78/jpierite-fabacademy/jan-25-principles-and-practices-project-management.md

 Alex McDowell and Alan started a new company, design shop, towards aspirational but achievable futures.
 [Experimental Design, Rapidly-Prototyping the Future](http://www.dicesummit.org/events/2018_roundtables.asp)

+Alan; study on Minecraft, Linux, Wikipedia, etc.:
+Galvanizing vision -> Offer (accessible) platforms and tools that people can modify and extend -> Users that can adopt and adapt platforms and tools

+Core controversy; what are the definitions of Propagation and Scale?